 Victoria Landscape Photography: Forests, Coasts & Mountains

-From the scenic Yarra Ranges in the east to the enchanting Otways in the south, Victoria’s forests hold untold images for keen photographers, with new compositions awaiting around every corner.
+From the scenic Yarra Ranges in the east to the enchanting Otways in the south, Victoria’s native bush forests hold untold images for keen photographers.
+With unfurling ferns and shifting fog, fresh compositions await around every corner.

-Plus, with snow-capped peaks in the north-west to stunning coastlines at Wilsons Promontory, the state offers a bounty of natural beauty to explore and soak in.
+Plus, with snow-capped peaks in the High Country to stunning beaches at Wilsons Promontory, the state offers a bounty of natural beauty to explore and soak in.

 TOP LANDSCAPE PHOTOGRAPHY LOCATIONS IN Victoria

 The 12 Apostles: This stretch of coast is a world-class destination for a reason.
-It’s simply stunning with crumbling sea stacks and sweeping coastal views.
+It’s simply stunning with crumbling sea stacks and endless beaches.

-Yarra Ranges: Home to a majestic stretch of native forest.
-Full of towering ash trees and giant tree ferns, be sure to visit the Rainforest Gallery and the Black Spur Drive.
+Yarra Ranges: The forests around Healsville and Warburton host a majestic stretch of native bush.
+Full of towering mountain ash trees and tree ferns, be sure to visit the Rainforest Gallery and the Black Spur Drive.

 Victoria GALLERY: LANDSCAPE PRINTS